Services offered by Maine SNAP-Ed Nutrition Educators

 Farmers' Market Engagement

-We partner with local Farmers' Markets to increase a communities' access to local fresh produce.
-Through the Power of Produce Club many markets have provided children with tokens to buy fresh fruits and vegetables empowering them to make their own healthy choices!
+We partner with local farmers to increase a communities' access to local fresh produce.
+Through the Power of Produce Club, many markets have provided children with tokens to buy fresh fruits and vegetables, empowering them to make healthy choices!

 Healthy Retail Initiatives

-In partnership with Biddeford's Local Foods Places initiative we have developed resources for local food retailers to increase the healthfulness of their store.
+In partnership with Biddeford's Local Foods Local Places initiative, we have developed resources for local food retailers to increase the healthfulness of their stores.
 From healthy advertisements to tips on product placement, small changes make a big difference!

 Healthy Eating Resources